Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Duality in spectral sequences

-These constructions are explained in \S 2.3.
-Spectral sequences of algebras pp.44-46 of \cite{McC_use_gui}.
-Although we should emphasised that we did not adopt the same index convention as J. McCleary.
+These constructions are explained in \cite[Section 2.3]{McC_use_gui}, although we should emphasise that we did not adopt the same index convention as J.~McCleary.
 We justify our choice by the degree of generality of the objects we discuss here.
-Since we do not have much context about the arising of the spectral sequence we do not find meaningful to perform the change of index $[p \mapsto p+q]$ often used with double complexes for which it is particularly adapted. \begin{dfn} Let A be an increasingly filtered, graded, differential algebra of finite dimension over the field $\F$.
+Since we do not have much context about the arising of the spectral sequence, we do not find meaningful to perform the change of index often used with double complexes for which it is particularly adapted. \begin{dfn} Let A be an increasingly filtered, graded, differential algebra of finite dimension over the field $\F$.
 We denote by $A^*$ the dual chain complex.
-By the Universal Coefficient Theorem\footnote{c.f. \cite{Car-Eil_hom_alg} Theorem 3.3a p.114.}, the homology of $A^*$ is dual to the cohomology of $A$. \end{dfn}
+By the universal coefficient theorem, \textit{cf.} \cite[Theorem~3.3a]{Car-Eil_hom_alg}, the homology of $A^*$ is dual to the cohomology of $A$. \end{dfn}

-P. Deligne gave a definition of the dual filtration of a filtered object of an Abelian category.
+P.~Deligne gave a definition of the dual filtration of a filtered object of an Abelian category.
 It is a filtration of the same object in the opposite category.
 It is defined in such a way that the graded objects of the dual filtration are dual to the graded objects of the initial filtration.
 This construction is designed to be used with contravariant functors.